 Marital Status

-A dominant proportion of the respondents (93.8%) were married, with the remaining 6.3% identified as single.The overwhelmingly married status of respondents (93.8%) might reflect a stable social environment, which can positively affect risk-taking and the adoption of innovative practices, including the consumption of biofortified foods
+A dominant proportion of the respondents (93.8%) were married, with the remaining 6.3% identified as single.The overwhelmingly married status of respondents (93.8%) might reflect a stable social environment, which can positively affect risk-taking and the adoption of innovative practices, including the consumption of biofortified foods.

 Monthly Income

 The income distribution revealed that 36.2% of respondents earned between ₦310,000 and ₦400,000 monthly.
 Those in the ₦100,000–₦200,000 bracket accounted for 32.5%, 21.3% earned between ₦210,000 and ₦300,000, and 10% received between ₦410,000 and ₦500,000.
 Income levels among respondents, particularly the concentration in the ₦310,000–₦400,000 range, indicate moderate economic status.
-This income bracket might influence consumption decisions, as affordability is a key factor in the adoption of new food products (Oteh, 2020).
+This income bracket might influence consumption decisions, as affordability is a key factor in the adoption of new food products (Oteh et al., 2020).
 Despite their high educational level, financial considerations could affect the extent to which these professionals incorporate vitamin A biofortified cassava into their personal and professional dietary practices.
 For example, if the cost of these biofortified crops is perceived as high, even well-informed individuals might hesitate to adopt them fully, highlighting a potential area for policy intervention or subsidies.

 Awareness and Contact with Vit A Biofortified Casaava